 The student loan default rate at UC Davis is 1.5%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for UC Davis are given below.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 1,556 students took at least one online class at University of California - Davis.
-This is an increase from the 522 students who took online classes the previous year.
+In 2020-2021, 8,598 students took at least one online class at University of California - Davis.
+This is a decrease from the 35,235 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|